Zora sourit

-"Zora sourit" (meaning "Zora smiles") is a song by Canadian singer Celine Dion from her sixteenth studio album, S'il suffisait d'aimer (1998).
+"Zora sourit" (lit.
+'Zora smiles') is a song by Canadian singer Celine Dion from her sixteenth studio album, S'il suffisait d'aimer (1998).
 It was written by Jean-Jacques Goldman and J. Kapler, and produced by Goldman and Erick Benzi.
 The song was released as the album's lead single on 7 September 1998.
 "Zora sourit" topped the chart in Quebec for five weeks.
-Elsewhere, it peaked at numbers seven in Poland, 12 in Belgium Wallonia, 20 in France and 25 in Switzerland.
-It was also certified Gold in France and Belgium.
-The song's lyrics and music video denounce racism and advocate tolerance.
+Elsewhere, it reached number seven in Poland, 12 in Belgium's Wallonia, 20 in France, and 25 in Switzerland.
+It was also certified gold in France and Belgium.
+The song's lyrics and music video denounce racism and promote tolerance.

 Background and release

 After D'eux became the best-selling French-language album of all time, Dion reunited with Jean-Jacques Goldman to record another album together.
 S'il suffisait d'aimer was recorded between September 1997 and July 1998, and produced by Goldman and Erick Benzi.
 "Zora sourit", written by Goldman and his brother J. Kapler, was chosen as the lead single and premiered on the radio on 3 August 1998.
 Commercially, "Zora sourit" was released on 7 September 1998 in Belgium and Switzerland, and 14 September 1998 in France and the Netherlands.
-It was planned to be released in the UK as part of a double A-side single with "To Love You More" on 21 September 1998, but this release did not materialise.
+It was planned for release in the UK as part of a double A-side single with "To Love You More" on 21 September 1998, but this issue did not materialise.
 In 2005, it was included on Dion's greatest hits album, On ne change pas.

 The song is dedicated to Algerian women.
-According to Dion, for her Zora represents not only Algeria, but all women from countries where they do not have the chance to be free and happy.
-The lyrics put in light the example of a woman who fights for herself and others, resists insults and keeps her dignity in spite of difficulties.
+According to Dion, Zora represents not only Algeria, but also women from countries where they do not have the chance to be free and happy.
+The lyrics present the story of a woman who fights for herself and others, withstands insults and keeps her dignity despite difficulties.

 Commercial performance

 In Quebec, "Zora sourit" entered the chart on 15 August 1998, topped it for five weeks and spent 33 weeks there in total.
 It also reached number seven in Poland.
 Commercially, the single was released one week after the album S'il suffisait d'aimer in Belgium, Switzerland and the Netherlands, and two weeks after the album in France.
-It reached numbers 12 in Belgium Wallonia, 20 in France, 25 in Switzerland, 48 in Belgium Flanders and 67 in the Netherlands.
-It was certified Gold in France and Belgium.
-On the airplay charts in these countries, it peaked at numbers 1 in Belgium Wallonia, 2 in France, 13 in the Netherlands and 20 in Belgium Flanders.
+It reached number 12 in Belgium's Wallonia, 20 in France, 25 in Switzerland, 48 in Belgium's Flanders and 67 in the Netherlands.
+It was certified gold in France and Belgium.
+On the airplay charts in these countries, it reached number one in Wallonia, 2 in France, 13 in the Netherlands and 20 in Flanders.